janebmckenna/MIlestoneProject4/README.md

 - I tried many variations of template tags to finese the display of my bag/checkout items I found [this](https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#) very useful.

 - I took my 404 and 500 pages from my previous Milestone Project 3 and amended them

-**Images**

-I would like to thank my brother in law Ashley Maguire who is treasurer of the club who inspired this project for providing all the images.

 **Advice**